Ikea struggling to supply 1,000 product lines to UK due to Brexit and driver shortage

 “In addition, we are seeing higher customer demand as more people are spending more time at home.
 As a result, we are experiencing low availability in some of our ranges, including mattresses.”

-One shopper, Karen Bateup, contacted Ikea saying: “We are trying to purchase a mattress but your lakeside store says the Hovag are discontinued but you have another taking its place, can you help as no one seems to know the name of it.”
+One shopper, Karen Bateup, contacted Ikea saying: “We are trying to purchase a mattress but your Lakeside store says the Hovag are discontinued, but you have another taking its place.
+Can you help as no one seems to know the name of it.”

 The company’s support team replied on social media that they had “supply issues on a number of mattresses” and that they could be getting more in stock in October.

-Another buyer, Claire Mcmenamin, tried to buy the Hyllestad and Hokkasen mattresses in super king size but was told by IKEA support officers that both items had a “supplier issue” and couldn’t be ordered.
+Another buyer, Claire Mcmenamin, tried to buy the Hyllestad or Hokkasen mattresses in super king size but was told by IKEA support officers that both items had a “supplier issue” and couldn’t be ordered.

 Industry leaders have warned that without urgent action to fill major gaps in the workforce the supply chain crisis could continue well into 2022.

-The head of the Co-op supermarket said last Wednesday that the problems impacting the food retail sector were the worst he had ever seen.
+The head of the Co-op supermarket said on Wednesday that the problems impacting the food retail sector were the worst he had ever seen.

-Diners at some Wetherspoons are being warned that there is a “shortage of some menu items” and other dishes have had ingredients substituted due to problems with supply.
+Diners at some Wetherspoon restaurants are being warned that there is a “shortage of some menu items” and other dishes have had ingredients substituted due to problems with supply.

 The English muffins and the chicken breast nuggets have both had ingredients changed to get around issues with the supplier.